 We often don’t know how difficult our life is except in retrospect.
 Consider electricity.
 Air travel.
 Computing.
 Big advances throw the past into stark relief.
 I think we’re very close to a new period like that now within business applications.

-In Part 1 of this series, I discussed how the frameworks pioneered in DevOps and software development apply rather neatly to business applications management.
-In Part 2, I explored four specific ways to apply it, with one open thread—you need a way to translate your systems into code.
+, I explored four specific ways to apply it, with one open thread—you need a way to translate your systems into code.
 In this final installment, I’ll share precisely how companies tie off that thread with Salto.

 With it, you may realize that the way you’ve been managing business applications has been, in retrospect, difficult.

 Let’s return to that final point I made in Part 2, where I explained the absolute necessity of applying the same process for managing one business application across all.
 As SaaS grows, there will only be more systems.
 More complexity is inevitable.
 You have to simplify with a common framework now, and get all those systems under control.

 At Salto, we believe the best way to do that is to turn all your business applications configurations into a sort of code.
 It’s the only way to make them comparable and interoperable.